En

 Hide

-Two novice monks running and jumping at Hsinbyume pagoda, Mingun, Mandalay, Sagaing Township, Sagaing District, Sagaing Region, Myanmar — Stock Photo
+Novice monk standing at white Hsinbyume pagoda (also known as Myatheindan Pagoda), Mingun, Mandalay, Sagaing Township, Sagaing District, Sagaing Region, Myanmar — Stock Photo

-Two novice monks running and jumping at Hsinbyume pagoda, Mingun, Mandalay, Sagaing Township, Sagaing District, Sagaing Region, Myanmar
+Novice monk standing at white Hsinbyume pagoda (also known as Myatheindan Pagoda), Mingun, Mandalay, Sagaing Township, Sagaing District, Sagaing Region, Myanmar

 Biotechnology or biotech, concept of creation, division and cellular development.
 High organic technology with productive purposes — Stock Photo